MakieOrg/Website/src/blogposts/raycore/post.md

 Raycore.jl was split out from [Trace.jl](https://github.com/JuliaGraphics/Trace.jl), originally created by [Anton Smirnov](https://github.com/pxl-th).
 Trace.jl will soon be renamed to **Hikari** and released as the main ray tracing implementation built on top of Raycore, providing a complete path tracing framework.

-This project builds on the excellent work of the Julia GPU ecosystem, particularly KernelAbstractions.jl for portable GPU programming, and the Julia visualization stack including Makie.jl for the interactive tutorials.
+This project builds on the excellent work of the Julia GPU ecosystem, particularly [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) for portable GPU programming and of course all the GPU backend packages.

 Special thanks to everyone who helped shape Raycore.

-I'm excited to see what you build with Raycore.jl.
+I'm excited to see what can be build with Raycore.jl and how far we can push the performance as a community!